 - sales support.

-3. Conditions that are important for you and a marketplace:
+3. Conditions that are important for you and an online wholesale marketplace:

 - SKU management quality;